astropy/astropy/docs/models/algorithms.rst

 * The evaluation of multivariate Chebyshev and Legendre polynomials uses a variation of the above Horner's scheme, in which every Legendre or Chebyshev function is considered a separate variable.
-In this case the length of the :math:`\alpha` indices tuple is equal to the number of functions in x plus teh number of functions in y.
+In this case the length of the :math:`\alpha` indices tuple is equal to the number of functions in x plus the number of functions in y.
 In addition the Chebyshev and Legendre functions are cached for efficiency.